WuerthPhoenix/neteye-azure-installation/README.md

 - `resource_name_prefix`: the prefix for the names of all the resources that will be created, including the VMs.
 - `vm_hostname_template`: the template to be used to generate the external hostnames of each VM.
 It must contain the string %02d where the number of the VM must be written (e.g. `neteye%02d.test.it` for VM 1 will be `neteye01.test.it`).
 - `cluster_size`: the number of virtual machines to be created.
 - `vm_size`: the size to be used when creating the virtual machines.
-Check the Azure documentation for valid values.
+Check the Check the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview) for valid values.
 - `disk_size`: the size of the data disk in GB.

 ### Provision the resources